-(75) Participating MCO--An MCO that has a contract with HHSC to provide services to members.
+(77) Participating MCO--An MCO that has a contract with HHSC to provide services to members.

+(78) Permanency Care Assistance (PCA)--The Medicaid eligibility group for members enrolled in the Permanency Care Assistance Program.

+(79) Permanency Care Assistance Program--The program administered by the DFPS under 40 TAC Chapter 700, Subchapter J, Division 2 (relating to Permanency Care Assistance Program).

-(76) Person-centered care--An approach to care that focuses on members as individuals and supports caregivers working most closely with them.
+(80) Person-centered care--An approach to care that focuses on members as individuals and supports caregivers working most closely with them.
 It involves a continual process of listening, testing new approaches, and changing routines and organizational approaches in an effort to individualize and de-institutionalize the care environment.

-(77) Person-centered planning--A documented service planning process that includes people chosen by the individual, is directed by the individual to the maximum extent possible, enables the individual to make choices and decisions, is timely and occurs at times and locations convenient to the individual, reflects cultural considerations of the individual, includes strategies for solving conflict or disagreement within the process, offers choices to the individual regarding the services and supports they receive and from whom, includes a method for the individual to require updates to the plan, and records alternative settings that were considered by the individual.
+(81) Person-centered planning--A documented service planning process that includes people chosen by the individual, is directed by the individual to the maximum extent possible, enables the individual to make choices and decisions, is timely and occurs at times and locations convenient to the individual, reflects cultural considerations of the individual, includes strategies for solving conflict or disagreement within the process, offers choices to the individual regarding the services and supports they receive and from whom, includes a method for the individual to require updates to the plan, and records alternative settings that were considered by the individual.